How to add a Company Page to LinkedIn, and Why you should do it even when you don’t have a company

 Adding hashtags to your Company page

-A new feature added recently lets you associate up to three hashtags with your company page.
+You can associate up to three hashtags with your company page.
 Your page will be able to like, comment and reshare posts on these hashtag feeds.
 So you can like, comment and reshare as a company, rather than as an individual.

 You can also add a button to lead, for example, to your website home page, contact page or landing page, and in addition, you can associate a LinkedIn Group you manage with the page.